Hands-On Review

 Browse authenticated Rolex Datejust 1603 watches available now at WatchGuys.

-If the slim vintage feel and engine-turned character sound like your kind of Datejust, here is what we currently have available.
-Every 1603 is authenticated, photographed, and described in-house before it goes live, with dial, bezel, and bracelet condition noted honestly.
+If the understated engine-turned look and vintage wrist feel sound like a match, here is what we currently have available.
+Every 1603 in our inventory is authenticated in-house, photographed, and described by our own watchmakers before it goes live.

 Rolex Datejust 1603 Specifications